Fall in Portland: Fun (and Distanced) Activities Around the City

 If you live in Portland, you know that as long as the weather is good, Portlanders will be making the very most of it.
-Now that we are in the fresher days of fall, with chill nights and warm middays, there are still a lot of options for socially distanced activities.
-The Mayo Clinic has said that since the virus is primarily spread from person to person through respiratory droplets released into the air when talking, coughing, or sneezing, staying indoors will make us more likely to inhale these droplets.
-This means that getting outdoors, where fresh air is constantly moving, disperses these droplets and makes interaction safer.
+Now that we are in the fresher days of fall, with chill nights and warm mid-days, there are still a lot of options for distanced activities.
 So while the weather is still good—make the most of it!
 Here are a few activities and events to throw on your calendar to make the most of a beautiful Portland fall.

 1. Urban Hiking:

-You don’t even have to take a road trip to find a good hiking spot in Portland.
+We love road trips, don’t get us wrong.
+But there is no need for travel when Portland is packed with epic hiking trails.
 If you haven't gotten a chance to, stretch those legs!
 When we're in the amorphous grey blob of a PNW mid-January, you'll get to think back fondly on sunnier days in the forest!

 2. Neighborhood Biking:

-Good for all ages, lovely for family bonding, unparalleled for building your thigh muscles!
-Take advantage of the traffic-free roads of a Covid-19 world by biking along the river or in some of our beautiful residential neighborhoods.
+Portland is the 5th “most bikable” cities in the country for a reason!
+Gather friends, loved ones, or head out solo to bike along the river or through some of our beautiful residential neighborhoods.
 Laurelhurst and Ladds Addition both make for a lovely bike ride, as do the trails around Smith and Bybee, or the Springwater Corridor!
-The leaves are just starting to change so anywhere you'll go will be met with color and the crisp air of fall.
+As the leaves start to change, anywhere you go will be met with the colors and crisp air of fall.

 If you need to give your bike a little tune-up before the wetter days of winter, there's a bike shop in nearly every neighborhood.
-For North Portlanders, try Kenton Bicycle Repair, Bike Repair Hub or Block Bikes PDX.
+For North Portlanders, try Kenton Bicycle Repair (our personal favorite).

 3. Pack a Picnic: